NormFrenette/GatsbyBlog/content/blog/Looper/RaspberryPi-manual/index.md

 #### Step 4 - Modify the BlueZ service that came with Raspbian:
 The system service for bluetooth needs to be modified to run BLE,  and to stop it from constantly requesting the battery status of the iphone/ipad that will connect to it (*default behavior*).

-1. Open the configuration file in your prefered editor - here we use nano:
+1. Open the configuration file in your preferred editor - here we use nano:
 ```
 sudo nano /lib/systemd/system/bluetooth.service
 ```
 2. Find the line that starts with **ExecStart** and add the following at the end of the line - on the same line, leaving a space before the two hyphens:
 ```
-  --experiemntal -P battery
+  --experimental -P battery
 ```
 > the resulting line should read something like this (*note: the path may be different - leave it as is*):
 >ExecStart=/usr/lib/bluetooth/bluetoothd --experimental -P battery